 Gasoline is sold and priced by grade

 The octane level of a fuel refers to its resistance to combustion.
 A fuel with a higher octane level is less prone to pre-ignition and detonation, also known as engine knocking.
-Refiners charge more for higher octane, and premium grade gasoline is the most expensive.
-The price difference between grades of gasoline is typically about 10¢ per gallon.
+Refiners charge more for higher octane fuel, and premium grade gasoline is the most expensive.
+From 1995 through 2006, the price difference between grades of gasoline was typically about 10¢ per gallon.
 Since 2006, the price difference between gasoline grades has increased.
 In 2016, the national average price of midgrade gasoline was about 25¢ per gallon more than regular gasoline.
 Premium gasoline was about 22¢ per gallon more than the price of midgrade gasoline and about 47¢ per gallon more than regular grade.

 What are the main components of the retail price of gasoline?

 The retail price of gasoline includes four main components:

 Retail pump prices reflect these components and the profits (and sometimes losses) of refiners, marketers, distributors, and retail station owners.

 What determines the cost of crude oil?